wragge/trove-data-guide/understanding-search/simple-search-options.md

 - phrase searches
 - proximity searches (specify the number of words that can appear between search terms)
 - some of the available indexes

+It can also be useful to poke around the [Solr query parser documentation](https://solr.apache.org/guide/8_11/the-standard-query-parser.html).
+Solr is the indexing software used by Trove, so many of the query formats described will work in Trove.

 Below you'll find information on some of the undocumented and potentially confusing aspects of Trove search.